← Back to Stories

 Key details reported by multiple sources:

-- The trial includes MS-13’s national leadership, street-level leaders, program coordinators, and founders.
+• The trial includes MS-13’s national leadership, street-level leaders, program coordinators, and founders, with defendants participating via video link from prisons like the CECOT mega-prison in Tecoluca.

-- Bukele imposed a state of emergency in 2022, leading to over 91,000 arrests of suspected gang members.
+• Bukele imposed a state of emergency in 2022, leading to over 91,000 arrests of suspected gang members, though thousands were later declared innocent.

-- Human Rights Watch (HRW) and Cristosal criticized the mass trials, warning of risks to innocent detainees and due process violations.
+• Human Rights Watch (HRW) and Cristosal have criticized the mass trials, warning of risks to innocent defendants and due process violations.

 Points of Difference